grilam14/senty/ProjectWebsite/README.txt

    YOU DO NOT PUSH THE FILE BACK UP TO GITHUB WITH YOUR PASSWORD STILL TYPED IN, if you do, you're gonna have a baaad time and probably get your password stolen.

+5) Install all necessary dependencies
+   In terminal:
+   pip install mysql-connector-python
+   pip install tweepy
+   pip install botometer
+   pip3 install feedparser
+   pip3 install requests
+   pip3 install regex
+   pip3 install textblob
+   pip3 install beautifulsoup4

+6) Set up config.py file:
+   Modify the provided config_template.py file with the necessary information, then rename this file to config.py. config.py is necessary to set up the database as well as provide authorization for the APIs used in the website programming.

-5) Lastly, just run the command "python web.py", and the content from the code will be loaded onto a local webserver, the URL for mine is "http://127.0.0.1:5000/".
+7) Lastly, just run the command "python web.py", and the content from the code will be loaded onto a local webserver, the URL for mine is "http://127.0.0.1:5000/".
 The site has three pages and supports adding new users to the 'tbl_user' sql table.